OctopusDeploy/docs/docs/infrastructure/deployment-targets/windows-targets/index.md

 !include <install-tentacle-manager>
 !include <configure-listening>
-1. Select which environment the deployment target will be assigned to.
+1. Select which [environments](/docs/infrastructure/environments/index.md) the deployment target will be assigned to.
-1. Choose or create at least one target role for the deployment target and click **Save**.
-Learn about [target roles](/docs/infrastructure/deployment-targets/target-roles/index.md).
+1. Choose or create at least one [target roles](/docs/infrastructure/deployment-targets/target-roles/index.md) for the deployment target and click **Save**.

-Your deployment target is configured, next you need to preform a [health check and update Calamari](/docs/infrastructure/deployment-targets/windows-targets/index.md#health-check-and-upgrade-calamari).
+Your deployment target is configured, next you need to preform a [health check and update Calamari](/docs/infrastructure/machine-policies.md#health-check).

 If the Tentacle isn't connecting, try the steps on the [troubleshooting page](/docs/infrastructure/deployment-targets/windows-targets/troubleshooting-tentacles.md).